joemccall86/cop5600-term-paper/term_paper.md

   wildlife.
 By modelling attackers and defenders as intelligent agents in a repeated simulation we can employ a winning algorithm to deploy scarce resources in actual green security scenarios.
-Such an abstraction also serves as the foundation upon which more intricate scenarios can be explored, and subsequently adapted to by a learning agent.
-This paper summarizes the concept of GSGs, surveys the advancements that have been made, and suggests future opportunities for research.
+Such an abstraction also serves as the foundation upon which more intricate scenarios can be built, explored, and subsequently adapted to by a learning agent.
+This paper summarizes the concept of GSGs, surveys the advancements that have been made, provides analysis of the validity of the advancements, and suggests future opportunities for research.
 fontfamily: mathptmx
 fontsize: 10pt